mapcode-foundation/mapcode-cpp/mapcoder/readme.txt

-1.28 bug fix for the needless generation of 7-letter alternatives to short mapcodes in large states in India 1.29 also generate country-wide alternative mapcodes for states 1.30 updated the documentation and extended it with examples and suggestions 1.31 added lookslikemapcode() and coord2mc1()
+1.28 bug fix for the needless generation of 7-letter alternatives to short mapcodes in large states in India 1.29 also generate country-wide alternative mapcodes for states 1.30 updated the documentation and extended it with examples and suggestions 1.31 added lookslikemapcode();
-1.32 fixes 1.29 so no country-wide alternative is produced in the edge case where there simply is no country code
+1.32 added coord2mc1(); fixed 1.29 so no country-wide alternative is produced in edge cases; prevent FIJI failing to decode at exactly 180 degrees;